Dirk Bergstrom

 I find Sarbanes-Oxley, HIPAA and the looming threat of humorless government investigators stifling. - DRM

-I've been a manager (a fairly good one, I'm told) but I am more interested in hands-on work now.
-This will likely change later in my career.
+I’ve been a manager (a fairly good one, I’m told) but I find hands-on work more rewarding.